 Health and nutrition courses will always mention the regular consumption of fatty fish, as they’re rich in many types of nutrients.
 Mackerel, herring and salmon are loaded with Omega-3 oils and fatty acids that are great for the body and mind.
-You get lots of healthy fat and top-quality protein too, as well as the great taste.
+You get lots of healthy fat, top-quality protein, and a great taste.

 Hydrate, Hydrate, Hydrate

-We said it three times because drinking plenty of water comes with a ton of benefits.
-Human beings are around 70% water, which means that when you get dehydrated, it affects you in all sorts of negative ways.
-Lethargy, depression and nausea are all symptoms of dehydration and you’re really not yourself when you haven’t drunk enough.
+We said it three times because drinking plenty of water has many benefits.
+Human beings are around 60% water, which means that when you get dehydrated, it affects you negatively.
+Lethargy, depression and nausea are all symptoms of dehydration, and you’re really not yourself when you haven’t drunk enough.

-In fact, as you’ll find out on online nutrition courses, drinking water boosts your metabolism, meaning that it can really help you to lose weight.
+In fact, as you’ll find out in online nutrition courses, drinking water boosts your metabolism, which can really help you lose weight.

 Nutrition Knowledge for Professional and Personal Use

-At Online Courses Australia, we offer a wide range online nutrition courses and a wide range of other industries.
+At Online Courses Australia, we offer a wide range of online nutrition courses and a wide range of other industries.
 So, if you’re looking for a career change, we can help you achieve it.
-If you would like to know more, simply visit us online at www.onlinecoursesaustralia.edu.au.
+If you want to know more, visit us online at www.onlinecoursesaustralia.edu.au.